The Beverley Sisters: Personal lives and honours

 After a brief early marriage to American musician Roger Carocari (who adopted the surname Carey), later dissolved, Joy married the Wolverhampton Wanderers and England football captain Billy Wright on 28 July 1958 at Poole Register Office, a year before he retired as a player.
 They were married for 36 years until Wright died of cancer in September 1994.
 Joy died on 31 August 2015 at the age of 91.

 Babs married Scottish dentist James Mitchell in 1963 but the marriage did not last.
-She died on 28 October 2018, also at the age of 91, leaving no children.
-Teddie married the British waterskiing champion Peter Felix and is the last surviving sister.
+She suffered a cut forehead and shock when a passenger in a car accident in North Harrow on Boxing Day 1967 and was confined to a Harley Street Nursing Home for at least three weeks.
+Babs died on 28 October 2018, also at the age of 91, leaving no children.

+Teddie was engaged to Alyn Ainsworth, but married the British waterskiing champion Peter Felix.
+She is the last surviving sister.

-In the 2006 New Year Honours list the sisters were each awarded an MBE.
+In the 2006 New Year Honours list the sisters were each appointed an MBE.

 Discography

+Robert Tredinnick, in the Gramophone Notes column of The Tatler in January 1952, opined the Beverleys were the best sister act on gramophone since the Boswell Sisters in the early 1930s and "have the gift of making their personalities apparent to an unseeing audience".